latolukasz/beeorm-doc/docs/guide/README.md

 ```

 Now try to imagine you should use cache for most of your data.
 Keeping cache updated in
 all scenarios is much more complicated than you can expect.
-Above examples demonstrates only small
+The above examples demonstrate only a small
 part of this topic.
-In real life you need ro load and modify many objects at the same time.
+In real life, you need to load and modify many objects at the same time.
 You should always group queries to redis as much as possible, using [redis pipelines](https://redis.io/topics/pipelining)
 for instance.
-Deletes in cache should be executed only after `COMMIT` when MySQL transaction is used and so on.
+Deletes in the cache should be executed only after `COMMIT` when MySQL transaction is used and so on.

 What if all this complexity is managed automatically by BeeORM.
 Look how easy is to work with cache using our ORM: